Differential evolution outside the box: Outside the box

-To the best of our knowledge, \textit{empirical distributions of percentages of infeasible solutions have never been studied in this field}.
+To the best of our knowledge, empirical distributions of proportions of infeasible solutions have \textit{never been studied in this field}.
 However, they provide a lot of information, as shown in the subsequent sections.

-Behaviour of all DE configurations is known to depend on its control parameters $F$ and $C_r$ \cite{Zaharie2009_influence, Opara2019_Differential,Zaharie2017_Revisiting,Caraffini2019}.
-Thus, in this study, we consider different combinations of DE control parameters and study the resulting EDPOIS for each pair of parameters.
+Thus, here, we consider different combinations of DE control parameters and study the resulting EDPOISs.